ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 Copy the notification ID from your subscription result and paste it into the `MarkAsRead` operation and execute it.

-Head back to the first tab and verify that you have received another subscription result with the `unreadNotifications` count reduced.
+Head to the first tab and verify that you have received another subscription result with the `unreadNotifications` count reduced.

 ```json
 {